vip306/IDS-Module1-alt3-New/chapter8.md

 For example, `boxplot(rain~region, dataset = Weather)` plots the boxplot `rain` on y-axis for different values of `region` on x-axis in the `Weather` dataset.

 *** =instructions
-Generate boxplots of the weights of the pups by sex (`weight~sex`), using one line of code.
 - In `weight`, store the rats' weights `RatPupWeight$weight`
 - In `sex`, store the rats' sex `RatPupWeight$sex`
 - Plot the boxplot of `weight` of pups by their `sex`, specifying the dataset